MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 There are several types of tools you might use in your application lifecycle process to produce or store artifacts.
-For example, you might use continuous integration systems such as Team Build, Jenkins, or TeamCity to produce artifacts.
+For example, you might use continuous integration systems such as Azure Pipelines, Jenkins, or TeamCity to produce artifacts.
 You might also use version control systems such as Git or TFVC to store your artifacts.
 Or you can use repositories such as Package Management in Visual Studio Team